MichaelMatley/IOS-Widgets/README.md

 These widgets are built on IPHONE 16 PRO MAX and i know there are some misalignments on other devices (i.e. My IPad 10th Gen).

-Temporarily, i have a two sets of scripts with their layouts, as this evolves i will look to add auto sizing in where needed.
-All scripts contained here within are iPhone 16 pro max ones, so just adjust the padding as needed.
+Temporarily, i run with two sets of scripts with their layouts, as this evolves i will look to add auto sizing in where needed.
+All scripts contained here within are iPhone 16 pro max ones, so adjust the padding as needed.

-These widgets were designed with fun & are for entertainment purposes only.
+These widgets were designed with *fun* & are for entertainment purposes only.
 Well not all of them, some of them were designed for me and have purpose (and in the case of the energy monitor ; my Mum, so she knows when to put the washing on).

+---

+## WHY SCRIPTABLE

+- Scriptable provides a JS (JavaScript) automation app that allows any user to throw together a script and create an executable function on iOS and or a truly customisable widget that can be created to their needs and wants, within the iOS framework.
+- With thanks to **Simon Støvring** for the scriptable app and creating the framework to make true IPhone customisation possible.

+---

-> *if it doesn't exist, make it yourself.*
+###> *if it doesn't exist, make it yourself.*

 ---